Sport in India: Post-Independence

 When India won the 1983 Cricket World Cup, cricket rose to popularity while the former favorite sport, field hockey, was declining.
 International sports and sporting leagues quickly grew after the economic liberalisation of the 1990s, which allowed more money to be invested into sports.
 The Indian Premier League (IPL), which started in 2007, quickly became the most dominant league in the country and is highly influential in global cricket; by 2022, it was only behind America's National Football League in terms of being the most valued league in the world on a per-match basis.
 Several other sports leagues quickly popped up after the IPL, with the Indian Super League becoming one of the biggest leagues and playing a significant role in Indian football.
 Other leagues (such as the Pro Kabaddi League, Ultimate Kho Kho, and the Pro Panja League) also contributed to the modernisation of indigenous sports.
 Kabaddi has become an international sport, with countries such as South Korea and Iran playing it.

-The largest stadium in the world, the Narendra Modi Stadium, is in India.